 Bookmark & Share

 What is Siri?
 How well does Siri work in "real world" use?
-Are hacks available to run Siri on iOS devices other than the iPhone 4S?
+Are hacks available to run Siri on unsupported iPod, iPhone, or iPad models?

 In Apple's own press release for the iPhone 4S, the company promotes the technology by explaining:

 Siri understands context allowing you to speak naturally when you ask it questions, for example, if you ask "Will I need an umbrella this weekend?" it understands you are looking for a weather forecast.
 Siri is also smart about using the personal information you allow it to access, for example, if you tell Siri "Remind me to call Mom when I get home" it can find "Mom" in your address book, or ask Siri "What's the traffic like around here?" and it can figure out where "here" is based on your current location.
 Siri helps you make calls, send text messages or email, schedule meetings and reminders, make notes, search the Internet, find local businesses, get directions and more.
 You can also get answers, find facts and even perform complex calculations just by asking.